-5.48.
-Feature Key 3'UTR Definition region at the 3' end of a mature transcript (following the stop codon) that is not translated into a protein; region at the 3' end of an RNA virus (following the last stop codon) that is not translated into a protein; Optional qualifiers allele function gene gene_synonym map note standard_name trans_splicing Comment The apostrophe character has special meaning in XML, and must be substituted with "'" in the value of an element.
+Feature Key Definition variation a related strain contains stable mutations from the same gene (e.g., RFLPs, polymorphisms, etc.) which differ from the presented sequence at this location (and possibly others) Optional qualifiers allele compare frequency gene gene_synonym map note phenotype product replace Comment standard_name used to describe alleles, RFLP's, and other naturally occurring mutations and polymorphisms; use the replace qualifier to annotate a deletion, insertion, or substitution; variability arising as a result of genetic manipulation (e.g., site directed mutagenesis) must be described with the misc_difference feature Feature Key Definition 3'UTR 1) region at the 3' end of a mature transcript (following the stop codon) that is not translated into a protein; 2) region at the 3' end of an RNA virus (following the last stop codon) that is not translated into a protein; Optional qualifiers allele function gene gene_synonym map note standard_name trans_splicing Comment The apostrophe character has special meaning in XML, and must be substituted with "'" in the value of an element.
 Thus "3'UTR" must be represented as "3'UTR" in the XML file, i.e., <insdfeature_key>3'UTR</insdfeature_key> .
-5.49.
-Feature Key 5'UTR Definition region at the 5' end of a mature transcript (preceding the initiation codon) that is not translated into a protein; region at the 5' end of an RNA virus (preceding the first initiation codon) that is not translated into a protein; Optional qualifiers allele function gene gene_synonym map note standard_name trans_splicing Comment The apostrophe character has special meaning in XML, and must be substituted with "'" in the value of an element.
+Feature Key Definition 5'UTR 1) region at the 5' end of a mature transcript (preceding the initiation codon) that is not translated into a protein; 2) region at the 5' end of an RNA virus (preceding the first initiation codon) that is not translated into a protein; Optional qualifiers allele function gene gene_synonym map note standard_name trans_splicing Comment The apostrophe character has special meaning in XML, and must be substituted with "'" in the value of an element.
 Thus "5'UTR" must be represented as "5'UTR" in the XML file, i.e., <insdfeature_key>5'UTR</insdfeature_key> .